TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-application-signin-aadsts-50105.md

 # Enterprise Application - Config issue preventing user sign-in

-User was not able to Sign-in as we are unable to grant the user access to the application.
+The user who is trying to login doesnt have permissions to access the application.
 There are two possible scenarios for this problem.
 The most common is that user hasn't been assigned to the application.

 In order to enable user sign-in for this application, please follow the steps below:

-**Step1**: Sign-in to Azure Portal as a global administrator or another role that is able to manage this application.
+**Step1**: Sign in to the Azure Portal as a global administrator or another role that is able to manage this application.

-**Step2**: Navigate to Azure Active Directory, and on the list of Enterprise applications, find the application to which you want to enable federated single sign on.
+**Step2**: Navigate to the Azure Active Directory, and go to the Enterprise applications blade, search for the application to which you want to enable federated single sign on.

-**Step3**: Click on the application name to open it.Then, on the application's left-hand navigation menu, click "Single Sign-On".
+**Step3**: Click on the application name to open it.
+Then, on the application's left-hand navigation menu, click "Single Sign-On".

 **Step4**: In the Users and groups section, click on Add user to assign the user to the application.